-Motivated by this situation, the lessons learned, and the vision for the future of IV systems [13], we have designed and built the Silo, an immersive visualization facility that optimizes the tradeoffs of both visual acuity and immersion.
-It comprises high-pixeldensity displays with an active stereo system and is arranged in a 4.8m diameter wide \times 2.4m tall cylindrical configuration, offering 619 million pixels (0.619 gigapixels) on a continuous surface with 20/20 visual acuity and 330-degree horizontal FoR.
-This configuration allows multiple users to intuitively examine data at various scales by approaching or distancing themselves from the displays, while preserving rotational navigation and the panoramic context of the data.
-To the best of our knowledge, the Silo is the highest-resolution stereo display at this scale.
-Fig. 1 shows a close-up picture of users collaborating in the Silo and Fig. 2 shows a 3D rendered diagram of the Silo, along with some of its hardware configurations.
+Motivated by this situation, the lessons learned, and the vision for the future of IV systems [12], we have designed and built the Silo, an immersive visualization facility that maximizes both visual acuity and immersion.
+It comprises high-pixel-density displays, connected to an active stereo system, and arranged in a 4.8m diameter wide \times 2.4m tall cylindrical configuration, offering 619 million pixels on a continuous surface with 20/20 visual acuity and 330-degree horizontal FoR.
+This configuration allows multiple users to intuitively examine data at various scales by approaching or distancing themselves from the displays while preserving rotational navigation and the panoramic context of the data.
+To the best of our knowledge, the Silo is the highest-resolution stereo display facility at this scale.
+Fig. 1 shows a close-up picture of users collaborating in the Silo and Fig. 2 shows a 3D rendering of the Silo facility, along with some of its hardware configurations.